ROOD: Organisation

 Locally, ROOD is organised in groups.
 There exist criteria for forming a group, such as a minimum number of (active) members.
 The number of groups is continuously fluctuating, but was 20 on average in 2005.
-Stable groups exist in Amsterdam, Delft, Den Bosch, Groningen, Utrecht and The Hague.
 ROOD-members can be anyone between 14 and 28.
 They formerly had to be a member of the SP, except for members below 16 years of age.